lufixSch/auto_llama/README.md

 4. LLMs - A interface to interact with a LLM for regular text generation and chat.
 5. Assistant - A class that combines the above to provide an easy to use but configurable chat bot interface

+This ideas can be expanded for more complex use cases with the following Tools:

+1. Speech - Tools/Interfaces for Speech recognition/TTS

 Additionally the `auto_llama` module provides some submodules with helpful utilities.

 1. nlp - Some functions for text processing